Martha Elizabeth Burchfield Richter: Exhibits

 The next year she participated in a group exhibition, "Advent of Spring," with the Buffalo Society of Artists, repeating an exhibition with that group in 1948 at the Albright Art Gallery.
 In 1960, she exhibited in a solo show at the Junior League of Buffalo's clubroom, and in 1961, she had another solo exhibition of 24 watercolors at the Sisti Gallery in Buffalo.

 Also, in 1961, she had 25 of her works exhibited at the Canisius College Library.
 She had a solo exhibition of 38 paintings and a few drawings at Central Park Gallery in Buffalo, New York, from 1968 to 1969.
 In 1967, another solo show at the Sisti Gallery resulted in a near sell-out of her paintings, two of which were purchased by newspaper art critics.
-In spring 1968, the Lakeview Gallery of Art in Hamburg, New York, hosted a three-generational exhibit featuring the work of Charles Burchfield, Martha Burchfield and, Peggy Richter, who was only 19 years old and a volunteer working with Trinity Lutheran Church on the lower east side New York City to help poor black and Puerto Rican families.
+In spring 1968, the Lakeview Gallery of Art in Hamburg, New York, hosted a three-generational exhibit featuring the work of Charles Burchfield, Martha Burchfield, and Peggy Richter, a 19-year-old volunteer working with Trinity Lutheran Church on the Lower East Side to help poor black and Puerto Rican families.

 D.K.
 Winebrenner, a writer with the Buffalo Courier-Express (February 3, 1968) described Burchfield's work as "well-composed, structurally sound and painted with great sympathy for the subject."

 In 1973, Burchfield again exhibited with her father and her daughter at the Raydon Gallery in New York City in the show "Three Generations of Burchfields," which included 68 combined watercolors.